cwalia/CryptoHacktober/README.md

 # CryptoHacktober
-A repo with an introduction to cryptography, resources and info.
+A repo with an introduction to cryptography, resources and info.ghjk

 ## Introduction to Cryptography :
 Cryptography is a method of storing and transmitting data in a particular form so that only those for whom it is intended can read and process it.